 Oh, and this goes beyond your vacation pictures.
 Halloween is coming up pretty soon, too.

 I obviously can’t tell you what to stop posting on Facebook, but I can do everything within my ability to explain why you should stop posting these things.
-It’s really your choice on the matter, but keep in mind that this advice goes for other social networks too (like Google+ and Twitter).
+It’s really your choice on the matter, but keep in mind that this advice goes for other social networks too (like Twitter).

 What types of things do you think people need to stop posting on Facebook?
 Do you disagree with any of the items mentioned above?